jupyter/enhancement-proposals/binder-api/README.md

 ```

-## Stage deployments
+## Register templates

-We stage deployments by providing an image and a set of computing resources, as well as possible add-on services.
+We register templates by providing an image and a set of computing resources, as well as possible add-on services.
 This lets us either use an image we have already built from a repository (in the `build` step), or use an image that we've whitelisted (e.g. a known image we want to make available for a large-scale `thebe` deployment).

-Stage a deployment from a named image.
+Register a template for a named image (plus its configuration)

 ```
-POST /stagings HTTP 1.1
+POST /templates HTTP 1.1
 Content-Type: application/json
 Authorization: 8a5b42ef54ceafe6af87e5